 Compare TVs in New Zealand with Canstar Blue.
-Panasonic, LG, Samsung, Sony and Veon are compared on value for money, performance, ease of use, warrant and service, other functions and overall customer satisfaction.
+Samsung, LG, Panasonic, Sony and Veon are compared on value for money, performance, ease of use, warranty and service, other functions and overall customer satisfaction.

 See our Ratings Methodology.

-It’s hard to believe that full time TV broadcasting was only introduced to New Zealand in 1960, but we’ve come a long way since then.
-The daily five hours of broadcasting and test screens to make sure you were correctly tuned in have been replaced with 24/7 coverage of everything from watching people watching TV, to up-to-the-minute news coverage from every corner of the globe.
-Black and white screens have been long consigned to the history books and replaced with a catalogue of TVs with acronyms and abbreviations such as LCD, LED, OLED, HDR, 3D and 4K.
+As Samsung launch their 2018 QLED TV onto the market, promising to deliver over one billion shades of colour in your favourite Netflix or Lightbox drama, it’s hard to believe that full time TV broadcasting was only introduced to New Zealand in 1960.
+The daily five hours of programmes has stretched into 24/7 broadcasting and the original box-like TV sets with small black and white screens have long been consigned to the history books and replaced with a catalogue of TVs with acronyms and abbreviations such as LCD, LED, OLED, HDR, 3D and 4K.

 So if you’re in the market for a new TV, what is it you should be looking for?
 To start, there are a couple of things you need to think about before you even set foot in a store.

 If you’re not sure what you’re after, or even if you are but would just like to find out a bit more, Canstar Blue’s TV review and ratings can give you a head start when it comes to buying a new TV.

 To find out which TV brands are rated highest in New Zealand, we surveyed 891 consumers who have purchased a new TV in the last two years.
 Respondents were asked to review their new TV based on a range of factors.
 Five leading brands received the minimum sample size required to be included, but only Samsung received an overall five-star review.
 Samsung rated five stars across most categories, with the exception of value for money, where it rated four stars.